 ― Matt M., Thursday, 3 May 2012 01:20 (five years ago) Permalink

 Their Pink Lady Lemonade album was one of my favorites from last year.
 I was thinking about taking a bus into Chi but I'd have to drive to Kalamazoo and my car was kinda broke down.
 Fixed now :\

-― the endless white snow has never felt more textile (loves laboured breathing), Thursday, 3 May 2012 02:30 (1 year ago) Permalink
+― the endless white snow has never felt more textile (loves laboured breathing), Thursday, 3 May 2012 02:30 (five years ago) Permalink

 I honestly don't even try to keep up with their studio albums any more, but I go out of my way to see 'em whenever possible.
 Kinda like Spiritualized, only I don't go see them...

 ― Matt M., Thursday, 3 May 2012 03:15 (five years ago) Permalink